-Ratio Analysis – This is the most comprehensive guide to Ratio Analysis / Financial Statement Analysis
+This is the most comprehensive guide to Ratio Analysis / Financial Statement Analysis.

 Here I have taken Colgate case study and calculated Ratios in excel from scratch.

-Please note that this Ratio Analysis guide is over 9000 words and took me 4 weeks to complete.
-Do save this page for future reference and don’t forget to share it 🙂
+Please note that this Ratio Analysis of financial statement guide is over 9000 words and took me 4 weeks to complete.
+To save this page for future reference and don’t forget to share it :-)

-You can use the following navigation to shortlist and learn the ratio analysis topic that you want to focus.
-Additionally, you can directly filter the core concepts or application of ratio analysis in Colgate Case Studies or choose to learn both simultaneously from the below.
+You can use the following navigation to shortlist and learn the ratio analysis of the financial statement topic that you want to focus on.
+Additionally, you can directly filter the core concepts or application of types of analysis in Colgate Case Studies or choose to learn both simultaneously from the below.